elyset/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

+Setting: The setting for all 3 interactions is in a room Interaction 1:
+    Players: Me, phone, costume device, Ipad
+    Activity: The first activity is using the device as a gradient timer for studying.
+Once the timer is up, the lights flash blue.
+    Goal: To have a visual and non-intrusive timer, in order to not both roomates Interaction 2:
+    Players: Me, phone, costume device, mug, tea bag
+    Activity: The second activity is using the device as a gradient timer for simple cooking tasks such as steeping tea.
+Once the timer is up, the lights          flash blue.
+    Goal: To have a visual and non-intrusive timer, in order to not both roomates Interaction 3:
+    Players: Me, phone, costume device
+    Activity: The third activity is using the device as a gradient time for simple workouts you can do in the room, such as plants.
+Once the timer is up,           the lights flash blue.
+    Goal: To have a visual and non-intrusive timer, in order to not both roomates

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*